-Core Curriculum - The three required core classes must be completed in the first Fall semester for all doctoral candidates.
+Core Curriculum - The three required core classes must be completed in the first full academic year for all doctoral candidates.
 Students must obtain a grade of B- or better in each class to be eligible to take the qualifying examination at the end of the succeeding spring semester.
-If a student receives a grade of less than B- in a class, the student may request an additional final examination be given during the mid-term break of the following spring semester.
-If the result of this examination is a B- or better, the student will be allowed to take the qualifying examination.
-The grade originally obtained in the course will not be changed as a result.
 If not allowed to complete the qualifying examination at the end of the spring semester, students will be discouraged from the PhD program and encouraged, rather, to finish with a Masters degree

-Qualifying Examination - A qualifying examination is given annually at the end of the spring semester under the direction of the Materials Science Graduate Affairs Committee.
-All first-year Materials Science students are expected to successfully complete the qualifying examination within three semesters to remain in good standing in the program.
+PhD Qualifying Examination - A qualifying examination is given annually at the end of the spring semester under the direction of the Materials Science Graduate Affairs Committee.
+All first-year Materials Science PhD students are expected to successfully complete the qualifying examination to remain in good standing in the program.
 The examination covers material from the core curriculum plus a standard introductory text on Materials Science, such as "Materials Science and Engineering: An Introduction", by William Callister.
-If a student performs below the expectations of the Materials Science faculty on the written exam, they will be asked to complete a follow-up oral examination in the subsequent fall semester.
+If a student performs below the expectations of the Materials Science faculty on the written exam, they will be asked to complete a follow-up oral examination in the summer semester.
 The oral examination will be based on topics deemed to be deficient in the written examination.
 Satisfactorily completing the oral exam will allow the student to proceed with the PhD program.
 Students who perform below the expectations of the Materials Science faculty on the oral exam will not be allowed to continue with the PhD program.

-Thesis Proposal - A student's thesis committee administers a Thesis Proposal defense.
-The proposal defense should occur no later than the student's fourth semester.
+PhD Thesis Proposal - A student's PhD thesis committee administers a PhD Thesis Proposal defense.
+The PhD proposal defense should occur no later than the student's fourth semester.
 While the proposal itself should focus on the central topic of a student's research efforts, during the proposal defense, candidates may expect to receive a wide range of questions from the Committee.
 This would include all manner of questions directly related to the proposal.
 Candidates, however, should also expect questions related to the major concept areas of Materials Science within the context of a candidate's research focus.
-The Committee formally reports results of the proposal defense to the Materials Science Program Director using the Committee Reporting form developed by the Office of Graduate Studies.
+The Committee formally reports results of the PhD proposal defense to the Materials Science Program Director using the Committee Reporting form developed by the Office of Graduate Studies.